SoenkevL/EEGAnalyzer-SciCo/README.md

 ### 8. Run the main script with configuration

 In order to calculate the metrics on our eeg files we can run the example configuration using the following command.
-Make sure the virtual environment is activated and the requirements are installed.
+Make sure you are inside the project root with the virtual environment activated and the requirements installed.

 ```
 python3 OOP_Analyzer/apply_script_to_bids_folder_oop.py \